bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 By broadly ordering the schedule via **Base Sets**, Bevy apps can have good default behavior and clear high-level structure without compromising on the scheduling flexibility and explicitness that advanced users crave.
 Let us know how it works out for you!

-### Improved System Ambiguity Detection and Cycle Reporting
+### Improved System Ambiguity Detection

 When multiple systems interact with an ECS resource in conflicting ways, but don't have an ordering constraint between them, we call this an "ambiguity".
 If your [`App`] has ambiguities, this can cause bugs.
 We've significantly improved our ambiguity reporting, which can be configured in the new [`ScheduleBuildSettings`](https://docs.rs/bevy/0.10.0/bevy/ecs/schedule/struct.ScheduleBuildSettings.html).

-Significantly improved ambiguity detection and cycle reporting: check out the  docs for more info.
+Check out the docs for more info.
 If you haven't tried this out on your app yet: you should take a look!

 ### Single Threaded Execution